hashicorp/consul/website/source/docs/connect/ca/aws.html.md

 ## Requirements

+The ACM Private CA Provider was added in Consul 1.7.0.

 The ACM Private CA Provider needs to be authorized via IAM credentials to perform operations.
 Every Consul server needs to be running in an environment where a suitable IAM configuration is present.